“You need to be on social media.”

-Currently, there are 3.48 billion active social media users worldwide.
+Currently, 62% of the population in Hong Kong uses social media.
 And, the majority of these people are doing more than just scrolling through their feeds occasionally.
 The average internet user spends nearly two and a half hours each day on social media platforms.

 2. Social media provides opportunity for interaction